Dracula II: The Acsension (2003)

 A good angle shot on Lowell speaking evil like towards Elizabeth by a staircase.

-There are good moments with Father Uffizi and Dracula fighting one another as well as Lee breaking open window light to try and stop him.
+There are good moments with Uffizi and Dracula fighting one another as well as Uffizi himself breaking open window light to try and stop him.
+It made me watch carefully wondering ifhe will save the day as this scene looked a bit strongly done.

 Craig Sheffer